 It can take a long time to get diagnosed with Fabry disease.
 That's because the symptoms are common and can affect so many different parts of the body.

-Many people who have Fabry disease don't get diagnosed until years after they first had symptoms.
-They have often seen several different doctors for various symptoms and sometimes get the wrong diagnosis.
+Many people who have Fabry disease don't get diagnosed until years after they first have symptoms.
+They’ve often seen several different doctors for various symptoms and sometimes get the wrong diagnosis.

 If your family history suggests you could be at risk for Fabry disease, you may want to ask your doctor about getting genetic testing.

-When you see your doctor, he will do a physical exam and ask you questions like these:
+When you see the doctor, they’ll do a physical exam and ask you questions like:

 - How are you feeling?

 - What symptoms have you noticed?